1000.1 - Overpayments Audit and Recovery Program Policy - Overpayments Audit and Recovery Program

 1. The contracted auditor will send statement letters on OSC letterhead requesting current accounts receivable statements for state vendors.

 2. Once a claim has been identified, the auditor will contact the vendor and document the contact information for confirmation and audit trail.
 The auditor will make any additional information available to the vendor.
-The agency will be contacted by the auditor to review open credits found during the audit and ensure that no activity has taken place within the last 180 days from the payment date or credit memo date.
-If no activity has occurred the agency must show substantial proof (i.e., dated correspondence to the vendor on the item(s) in question) that there was a diligent effort put forth to work with the vendor in closing the credit.
+The agency will be contacted by the auditor to review open credits found during the audit and ensure that no activity has taken place within the last 90 days from the payment date or credit memo date.
+If activity has occurred the agency must show substantial proof (i.e., dated correspondence to the vendor on the item(s) in question) that there was a diligent effort put forth to actively work with the vendor in closing the credit.
 This correspondence must be in the form of an email, facsimile, or letter.
-If no correspondence is made, the agency is required to process the claims collection by entering a debit or credit memorandum or by authorizing the request for a refund.
+If the agency can not substantiate actively working their claim to the credit, the agency is required to process the claims collection by entering a debit or credit memorandum or by authorizing the request for a refund.
 It is the auditor’s responsibility to contact the vendor if a refund is applicable.
+The agency must review claims within 30-days of when the auditor posts the claim(s) to Panoptic.

 3. Before any monies are received, the agency and the vendor are required to give written authorization (e.g., fax, email) to OSC via the auditor regarding the credit.
 The agency will then complete step 4 below.
 If a vendor sends a refund check directly to OSC, the check must be made payable to the State of North Carolina-Office of the State Controller.
 These funds will be deposited in the OSC Recovery Fund as required by the legislation for this audit.